VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro6.md

 So which is better?

 Neither.
 You need to use both.
 You may even need to use both in one function.
+There are times when one pass by reference will even work though, most notably if you want to make a function that gets data from an array, you're going to have to deal with passing the pointer to the first element in the array.

+{{< smalltext >}}As an aside, if you ever pass an array's pointer as an argument to something in C, you should also pass in the length of the array and check that the pointer isn't NULL.
+More on null checks later.{{< /smalltext >}}